alexguerra-dev/playground/README.md

 ## Data

+- audio
+- csv
+- images
+- text

 ### Images

 I am trying to use `.jpg` as my file format.
+But, it seems like a gif for animation would be good.